fleemaja/ruby_chess/README.md

 ##To Play:

-Download zip of full project, navigate to the project directory, and type:
+Download the zip of the full project, navigate to the project directory, and type:

     ruby game.rb